-So, on with it.
-The unboxing pictures are here.
-I’ve seen units in the EU, both SP-10R and SL-1000R, come with wood flight cases.
-Mine didn’t.
+So, on with it I've seen units in the EU, both SP-10R and SL-1000R, come with wood flight cases.
+Mine didn't.
 I e-mailed Technics and the reseller I purchased my unit from why this was the case, but they neglected to respond.

 I must admit I'm not a fan of the aesthetics of the 10R.
 I'm not talking fit and finish here, rather the industrial design.
 We have square buttons on the motor unit, round buttons on the power supply, square edges on the motor chassis and plinth, round on the armboard, etc. The left-justification of the controls on the motor as opposed to center-aligned with each other doesn't make sense to me either.
 It's like three separate people who never spoke designed each piece.
 I don't get it.

 The brushed finish looks far better in person than in any pictures I've seen thus far.
 The platter finish is nice, however not as well machined as the MK3.
 Worlds apart here.

 The 10R has tapped holes under the platter in the chassis that allow you to use the platter handles to drop the motor chassis in to a plinth.
 This is very handy, and something I wish the MK3 had.
 Unlike the MK3, the threaded holes in the platter of the 10R are not inset, so you have to be extremely careful when removing the handles to not drop them.
 Extremely careful.
 I was only very careful, and dropped one on my platter.
 I suggest holding them as I've pictured below during removal to be safe.